vatpac-technology/sops/docs/aerodromes/classc/Melbourne.md

 For jet aircraft departing Runway 16 **Off Mode** via **MNG**, **NONIX**, **DOSEL**, **KEPPA**, **PEDNI**, or **ESDIG**, the **ISPEG SID** must be assigned. **Off Mode** departures to the south-east shall be assigned the relevant **Procedural SID**.
 <figure markdown>
 ![ISPEG1 SID](img/ISPEG1SID.png){ width="700" }
-  <figcaption>Runway 16 and 27 departure conflicts visualised with the ISPEG1 SID</figcaption>
+  <figcaption>Runway 16 and 27 departure conflicts visualised with the ISPEG SID</figcaption>
 </figure>

 !!! note
-    The ISPEG1 SID does not resolve all conflicts.
+    The ISPEG SID does not resolve all conflicts.
 Departures via SUNTI and CORRS need to be handled tactically by ML TCU.

 #### RADAR SID
 a) Jet aircraft departing **Off Mode** that don't meet the above critera; or